Competing with my friends?

-Special Alberta Virtual Money Fair
+Alberta Virtual Money Fair

-Submissions will consist of a short video 3 minutes or less, where students will discuss their topic and their findings.
+We are holding a special virtual moeny fair specifically for Alberta students ages 8 to 14, or who are in grades 4-9.
+Submissions will consist of a short video three minutes or less, where students will discuss their topic and their findings.

-For more information, please read our Virtual Money Fair Guide 2024.
+For more information, please read our Virtual Money Fair Guide 2025

 • Title: